Do you need the meningitis vaccine?

-If you’re in your late teens or early twenties, the chances are your doctor, school, parents, social media adverts or a load of leaflets at university have all suggested you have the jab against meningitis - but do you really need it?
+If you’re in your late teens or early twenties, the chances are your doctor, school, parents, social media adverts or a load of leaflets at university have all suggested you have the meningitis vaccine - but do you really need it?

-The jab or vaccine is called MenACWY because it protects against four of the meningococcal strains of bacteria that cause meningitis - A, C, W and Y. "One in ten people in the general population carry these bacteria harmlessly in the back of their nose and throat.
-In teens however, where activities like kissing and sharing drinks mean it gets passed around more readily, one in four people carry the bacteria - which increases risk of passing it on," says Claire Wright, evidence and policy manager from the Meningitis Research Foundation.
+The meningitis vaccine, also known as the MenACWY vaccine, protects against four of the meningococcal strains of bacteria that cause meningitis - A, C, W and Y. "One in ten people in the general population carry these bacteria harmlessly in the back of their nose and throat.
+In teens however, where activities like kissing and sharing drinks mean it gets passed around more readily, one in four people carry the bacteria - which increases the risk of passing it on," says Claire Wright, evidence and policy manager from the Meningitis Research Foundation.

-If you're at university, you're also mixing, maybe even living, with people from all over the country and the world, exposing your immune system to bugs it hasn't met before - this increases your risk of succumbing to them.
-This is why doctors particularly want teens and young adults protected against the risk of meningitis.
+If you're at university, or about to start university for the first time, you'll be mixing, maybe even living, with people from all over the country and the world, exposing your immune system to bugs it hasn't met before - this increases your risk of succumbing to them.
+This is why doctors particularly want teens and young adults protected against the risk by getting the meningitis vaccine.

 On average there are around 3,200 cases of bacterial meningitis a year; after babies, 16-25 year olds are the age group most affected.